jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a person incurs a liability— (a) under the Climate Change Response Act 2002 for emissions relating to post-1989 forest land or pre-1990 forest land:
-  (b) to transfer emissions units to the Crown under a forest sink covenant under section 67Y of the Forests Act 1949 entered by the person.
+  (b) to transfer emissions units to the Crown under a permanent forestry scheme.
 No deduction
 (2) The person is denied a deduction for the liability.
 Link with subpart DA